Carlgo11/carlgo11.com/_posts/2015-08-23-gatekeeper.md

 title: GateKeeper
 layout: post
 ---
-### What is GateKeeper?
+GateKeeper is a small bluetooth dongle that functions as a proximity key for your PC.
+It can lock and unlock your computer if you move away from it.

-GateKeeper is a small bluetooth dongle best fitting on a keychain.
-The bluetooth dongle talks to the little USB stick that you also get. (see picture below)
+Best fitting on a keychain, the bluetooth dongle talks to the little USB stick that you also get.

 Just plug the USB stick into a USB port on your PC/Mac (preferably on the front, as it will need a good signal).
 You can then configure what the dongle will do on your computer, using the software that GateKeeper provides.
 Either set it to lock automatically, unlock automatically, or both.

 ![GateKeeper Black](https://res.cloudinary.com/dbsfyc1ry/image/upload/v1581828474/carlgo11.com/posts/h9fnad.jpg)

-### What do I think about it?
+## What do I think about it?

 I really like the neat little gadget since I usually don't lock my computer when I leave it.
 Here I don't have to think about it.
 When I leave the computer it locks, and when I come back it unlocks without me doing anything.